globallightingdata/website/docs/conventions/referencing.md

 </Root>
 ```

-These blocks can now be referenced in subsequent elements.
+This `File` can now be referenced in subsequent elements.

 :::tip Convention
 For the purpose of referencing prepreviously defined blocks, subsequent XML node(s) contains XML elements, which **ends** with `...Reference` in their **name**.
 :::

 As an example, the following `Photometry` specification contains an XML element called `PhotometryFileReference`.
 Its content must be a previously defined `id` of a `File` element.
-The `File` itself indicates where the actual photometry file is stored.
+The `File` itself indicates where the actual photometry file is stored inside the [GLDF container](/docs/container/about-container.md).

 ```xml showLineNumbers {9-10,14}
 <?xml version="1.0" encoding="UTF-8"?>